bkram/fm-dx-console/README.md

 ### Electron Application

-You can also launch the client in a graphical window using Electron:
+A simple graphical interface is available using Electron.
+Launch it with:

 ```bash
 npm run electron -- --url http://fm-dx-server:[port]/
 ```

-## Help
+## Help (console version)

-The following keys can be used to control the tuner.
+The following keys can be used when running the command line interface:

 Frequency Adjustment